How “just one more” newspaper search solved a decades-old family mystery

 Oh, William, what did you do?
 Did you learn nothing from your mother-in-law’s family?
 If you want to hide marital strife by saying your spouse died, it is best not to “bury” that spouse in a cemetery that doesn’t exist yet!

 William was buried in Evergreen Cemetery in Evergreen Park, Illinois .
 However, that cemetery was not licensed to open until June 1910 .
 According to the 1910 census, Melcena died prior to April of that year.
-And while she may have been buried elsewhere, it did not seem likely.
+Sure, she may have been buried elsewhere, but that didn’t seem likely.

 The question taunted me: Where did she go?
 I continued searching records and newspapers, but found only dead ends.
 In frustration, I decided to put the project aside…right after I completed just one more newspaper search.
 I entered a search string and waited for the now-familiar “your search produced 0 results” message.